rodrigogaspari/rodrigogaspari/README.md

 ## Hi guys! 👋

-🌱 I’m currently learning AWS cloud and .net AI </br>
+🌱 I’m currently learning AWS cloud and .net backend AI </br>
 🔭 I’m currently working on Tech Lead OutSystems projects and .Net tips </br>
 📫 How to reach me: <a href= "https://www.linkedin.com/in/rodrigo-gaspari-38445526/"> Linkedin </a>